Topics

 User Feedback:

-Gathering user feedback is an essential aspect of UX design, as it helps to identify areas for improvement and to ensure that the site or application is meeting the needs and expectations of its users.
-A well-designed user feedback system is easy to use and provides clear information to the user about how their feedback will be used.
+A key component of UX design is gathering user feedback, which identifies areas for improvement and makes sure that the website or application is meeting users’ needs and expectations.
+A user feedback system that has been thoughtfully designed is simple to use and clearly informs users of how their feedback will be used.

 Why is UI/UX Important for SEO?